pczerkas/kube-apps-httpcache/SECURITY.md

 ## Reporting a Vulnerability

-In case you have discovered a vulnerability, please reach out privately via email to opensource@mittwald.de instead of opening an issue.
+In case you have discovered a vulnerability, please reach out privately via email to pczerkas@gmail.com instead of opening an issue.